 The Shortcut transform connects two nodes that share a common neighbor with a new edge, and in the process creates a new relationship.
 The source pattern remains, but it can be hidden or deleted.
-This enables you to simplify a graph without merging nodes.
+This enables you to simplify a graph without merging its nodes.

-Generally, for the pattern:
+For the general pattern:

 (Category A)→[Relationship 1]→(Category B)→[Relationship 2]→(Category C)